 The gallery is filled with shops representing some of the most famous brands like Prada, Gucci, Stefanel, Louis Vuitton, Chanel etc to name a few.
 From 2012, McDonalds was prevented in renewing its tenancy inside the gallery.
 Since I went before 2012, I do have a picture in front of McDonalds!

-Milan the city of fashion hardly spares anybody without joining the fashion fiesta or at least giving a shot at it.
-While walking through this gallery, I was in a completely different mood, enjoying the window shopping and the atmosphere.
+Milan, which is home to some of the most famous luxury brands in the world, hardly spares anybody without joining the fashion fiesta or at least giving a shot at it.
+If you are visiting Milan for a day or for a few hours like us, don’t miss walking through this gallery.
+I was in a completely different mood, enjoying the window shopping and the atmosphere.
 The stuff inside the shops are really expensive though.
 We inquired about a beautiful cigarette lighter and pat came the reply – 250 Euros!
 Needless to say, we politely returned it to the guy in the shop.

 Hope you enjoyed the sights.
 Comments on the pictures are most welcome!